progit/progit/de/09-git-internals/01-chapter9.markdown

 In the early days of Git (mostly pre 1.5), the user interface was much more complex because it emphasized this filesystem rather than a polished VCS.
 In the last few years, the UI has been refined until it’s as clean and easy to use as any system out there; but often, the stereotype lingers about the early Git UI that was complex and difficult to learn.

 In den frühen Tagen von Git (d.h. vor der Version 1.5.) war das Interface sehr viel komplexer, weil es diese Dateisystem Eigenschaften stark betonte - im Gegensatz zu einem ausgearbeiteten VCS.
-In den letzten Jahren wurde das Interface dann stückweise verbessert und verfeinert, so daß es heute so leicht verständlich und einfach zu verwenden ist, wie alle möglichen vergleichbaren Systeme, die es gibt.
+In den letzten Jahren wurde das Interface dann stückweise verbessert und verfeinert, so daß es heute so einfach verständlich und einfach zu verwenden ist, wie alle möglichen vergleichbaren Systeme, die es gibt.
 Allerdings besteht scheinbar weiterhin das Vorurteil, daß das Git Interface komplex und schwer zu erlernen sei.

 The content-addressable filesystem layer is amazingly cool, so I’ll cover that first in this chapter; then, you’ll learn about the transport mechanisms and the repository maintenance tasks that you may eventually have to deal with.